risg1996/Whatsapp-clone/README.md

-Whatsapp-clone with basic functionality(Only UI) built using ReactJs and Material-ui.
+Whatsapp-clone with basic functionality built using ReactJs and Material-ui.
+Till now it have only UI, will be fully functional after some time.

  To run it in your local machine type these commands in your command prompt-